sboursault/spring-security-gateway/README.md

 ## TODO

-- httpsd
+- https
 - logout
-- test "/trace"
 - restrict access with "server.address: 127.0.0.1"
-- separate auth and resource server
-  -> how will the resource server get the username, user groups, etc. jwt token store ?
+- JWT - check how the symetric key is handled in spring guides
+- JWT - add custom claim in JWT token (https://www.baeldung.com/spring-security-oauth-jwt (5))
 - reduce resource visibility (eg. only my votes...)
 - client implementation
+- is it possible to oblige callers to request a gateway to access a micro service -> the gateway could handle the security part